xiyuy98/stat-992-blog-post/README.md

 * If includeLine(x)=T, then processLine(x) is written to a new line of data/outputPath/xxx.csv where xxx is the name of the file from which x was drawn.
-The processLine(x) function below converts the data into a tibble with eleven columns, including paper ID, paper title, abstract, published year, fields of study, list of author IDs and names, list of paper IDs which cited this paper (inCitation), list of paper IDs which this paper cited (outCitation), name of the journal that published this paper, the volume of the journal where this paper was published, the pages of the journal where this paper was published.
+The processLine(x) function below converts the data into a tibble with eleven columns:

++ paper ID
++ paper title
++ abstract
++ published year
++ fields of study
++ list of author IDs and names
++ list of paper IDs which cited this paper (inCitation)
++ list of paper IDs which this paper cited (outCitation)
++ name of the journal that published this paper
++ the volume of the journal where this paper was published
++ the pages of the journal where this paper was published.

 ```r
 includeLine = function(x) {